Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Materials and methods

-We model the cell cycle as a directed graph, in which the nodes represent the phases and the edges the transition rates between them.
+\paragraph{Cell cycle:} We model the cell cycle as a directed graph, in which the nodes represent the phases and the edges the transition rates between them.
 These transition rates can take stochastic or constant values.
 Moreover, any of the cell cycle time scales can be adjusted at the beginning of the simulation to match different types of growth and they can also be adjusted at any time on an individual cell in order to reflect its microenvironment influences.

 Our model allows to implement different types of cell cycles based on different parameters.
-Following Miyaoka and coworkers \cite{miyaoka1,miyaoka2}, we can base our cell cycle on a tracking of the expression of protein Ki-$67$, involved in for cell proliferation.
+Following Miyaoka and coworkers \cite{miyaoka1,miyaoka2}, we can base our cell cycle on a tracking of the expression of protein Ki-$67$ \bibnote{Ki-$67$ protein expresses in the $S$, $G2$, and $M$ phases \cite{ki675}, and to a lesser extent in the $G1$ phase \cite{ki6750}.
+It is seen in post-mitotic daughter cells \cite{ki672}, but it is not produced in these cells \cite{ki675}.
+Instead, any remaining Ki-$67$ protein in post-mitotic cells is degraded quickly, with a half-life of $60-90$ minutes \cite{ki675}.
+We can base our cell cycle by setting the phase ``Ki-$67$+ pre-mitotic'' to be the combined duration of $S$, $G2$ , and $M$ phases, which are relatively fixed compared to the duration of $G0/G1$ \cite{ki6732, ki6733}.
+We can set the second phase ``Ki-$67$+ post-mitotic'' at the $G1/G0$ phase, to be on the order of two Ki-$67$ half-lives.
+Then, the remaining $G1/G0$ phase will be the ``Ki-$67$-'' phase.
+For further details, please refer to the supplementary material S1 Text.}, involved in cell proliferation.
 This tracking is performed thanks to a nuclear stain of Ki-$67$.

 Finally, since at cell scale death is not an instantaneous event but a process, we model death cycles such as Necrosis and Apoptosis as we did with cell cycles, by using directed graphs, death is part of the cell cycle after all.
 The entry to the death cycles depends on the resources, for example oxygen, drugs, therapies, etc.